metabase/metabase/docs/permissions/notifications.md

 Notifications in Metabase include [alerts](../questions/sharing/alerts) and [dashboard subscriptions](../dashboards/subscriptions#setting-up-a-dashboard-subscription).

 Notification **recipients** can see whatever the notification **creator** can see.
-For example:
+For example, if:

 - Beau creates a subscription to a dashboard saved in their [personal collection](../exploration-and-organization/collections#your-personal-collection).
 - Beau adds Anya to the dashboard subscription.
-- Anya will see the dashboard in her email, even though she doesn't have permissions to view the dashboard in Beau's personal collection.
+- Anya will see the dashboard in her email, even though she doesn't have permissions to view that dashboard in Beau's personal collection.

 ## All accounts